awakari/client-sdk-go/README.md

 ```

 ## 3.1.
 Limits

-> **Note**:
->
-> Usage limits are applicable only when connecting to the Awakari Cloud.
-> For the Self-Hosted Core skip the entire Limits section.

 Usage limit represents the successful API call count limit.
 The limit is identified per:
 * group id